CoQ10: WHAT YOU NEED TO KNOW

 Some people with diabetes, certain mitochondrial diseases, or older adults with specific symptoms might benefit, but the evidence isn't as strong.

-There is no solid research backing routine CoQ10 use for healthy people.
+There is no solid research to support routine CoQ10 use in healthy individuals.
 If you're thinking about taking CoQ10, talk to your healthcare provider, especially if you have health conditions or are on prescription meds.

 Comments